twiernik/blog/source/_posts/minification-for-partial-desings.md

     Item designItem = ServiceLocator.ServiceProvider.GetService<IPresentationContext>().DesignItem;
     ....
 ```
 In order to 'fix' the problem we have to replace `GetService<IPresentationContext>().DesignItem`  with `GetService<IPresentationContext>().PageDesignsItem` and rest of the code accoringly.
 After that minification was not performed while editing Partial Designs.
+[Gist with implementation.](https://gist.github.com/twiernik/bef94db2f8b421b605d4a94b7a38ebed)